newsundram2018/WeatherApp/README.md

 │   ├── redux             # Redux actions, reducers, and store
 │   ├── screens           # HomeScreen and ForecastScreen
 │   └── App.tsx           # Entry point of the app
-├── tests                 # Unit tests for the app
 ├── README.md             # Project documentation
 └── package.json          # Dependencies and scripts
 ```